I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 How to Prevent a Next Time

-Once you find your sweet cat, there are ways you can help to insure that this doesn’t become a problem again.
+Once you find your sweet cat, there are ways you can help to ensure that this doesn’t become a problem again.

 - Keep your cat inside: If you usually let your cat outdoors, consider stopping the practice.
 Cats that go outside, even for a few hours, face a whole host of dangers and problems that indoor cats don’t face

 - Get your cat an I.D.: A collar with a rabies tag and an owner phone number are great.
 Consider going one step further and having your cat microchipped.
 Microchips are tiny computer chips that can be safely inserted into your cat by a vet.
 The chip can be read by special scanners at shelters and vets’ offices.
 Each chip has a unique number that matches up to information you provide in a database.

 You Can Do This